The-uncanny-valley/BinChecker/README.md

 ## Limitations

-* Only the layout for the search screen has been implemented so far.
-* No actual search functionality is wired to the API yet.
-* BIN data is not retrieved or displayed.
 * No history screen or local data storage is available yet.
-* Navigation between screens is not yet implemented.
 * Error handling, loading states, and input validation are pending.
 * No pagination or advanced caching for now
-* History cannot be cleared